-By the end of the program, you’ll develop stronger HR programs, design engaging online initiatives, and enhance HR plan developments with a mastery of human resource analytics and technologies and complex HR skills.
+By the end of the program, you'll develop stronger human resources programs, design engaging online initiatives, and enhance HR plan developments with a mastery of human resource analytics, technologies, and complex HR skills.

 Success in the workplace requires more than possessing relevant knowledge.
 You must also know how to communicate your ideas, work with teams, make ethical decisions, think critically, and demonstrate cross-cultural competence.

 To ensure our graduates learn these skills—and more—our online MS Human Resource Analytics and Management program was designed using a unique curriculum structure called the Professional Studies Experience (PSE).

 The four-phase curriculum model, or framework, blends professionally aligned advanced training and workplace skill-building with the standard course work required of your Human Resource Analytics and Management degree.
 When you complete the professional skills courses, you'll be able to:

 - Examine and demonstrate the use of analytic tools, both quantitative and qualitative, to provide descriptive, predictive and prescriptive project data

 - Assess emerging trends in the global workplace and the impacts of ever-changing technologies

 - Value the importance of ethical, intercultural, and agency/client/stakeholder relationships

 - Establish professional relationships with all stakeholders by demonstrating leadership skills and using appropriate correspondence channels